AHartNtkn/AHartNtkn.github.io/_posts/2020-10-07-Program-Synthesis-Specification.md

 In the ideal case, we can just give the following series of inequalities;

+* R is-satisfied-by f :=
   * f ⊆ R
   * f · f° ⊆ id
   * id ⊆ f° · f

 That first condition states that any pair `(x, y)` such that `f(x) = y` must also satisfy `x R y`.
 That is, a function meeting the relational specification is a sub relation.
 The second condition states that `f` is functional, that every input is mapped onto, at most, a single output.
 That third condition is totality, stating that everything is mapped onto, at least, one output.
 By solving this system of inequalities using relational algebra, as described, for instance, in [Program Design by Calculation](http://www4.di.uminho.pt/~jno/ps/pdbc.pdf), we can derive a function meeting this specification algebraically.

 There are a few problems with this approach.
 The biggest is that, often, we want to specify programs in terms of uncomputable relations.
 That is, relations that don't have computable functions meeting them.
 Program synthesis is one such relation.
 It's not generally decidable whether or not there exists a program that meets a specification.
-As a consequence, while the system of inequalities is a perfectly good relation between `f` and `R`, it doesn't have a solution when we set `R` to it.
+As a consequence, while "is-satisfied-by" is a perfectly good relation between `f` and `R`, it doesn't have a solution when we set `R` to it.

 When we have a noncomputable relation, our only hope is to approximate a solution.
 We can specify a fitness function that maximizes in the case that our function actually does meet the relation.
 Otherwise, our task is simply to maximize this fitness function.
 The simplest way to specify this fitness function is to use algorithmic probability; a function of high fitness should maximize the algorithmic probability of correct outputs.